diagrams/diagrams-doc/doc/cmdline.rst

 >    mainWith   :: Parseable (MainOpts d) => d -> IO ()

 There is one associated type and three class methods.
-Let's consider the instance of `Mainable` for a simple diagram with type `Diagram Cairo R2`:
+Let's consider the instance of `Mainable` for a simple diagram with type `Diagram Cairo V2 Double`:

 .. class:: lhs

 ::

-> instance Mainable (Diagram Cairo R2) where
+> instance Mainable (Diagram Cairo V2 Double) where

 The associated type indicates what options we will want to be parsed from the command-line.
 In this case we will just use the standard